Rojava–Islamist conflict: Background

-The conflict
+Conflict

 2013

 On 28 January, Arab tribesmen attacked the homes of Christian Armenians and Assyrians in the village of ad-Dalawiyah (25 km south of Qamishli) and attempted to steal their harvest.
 The Assyrian Democratic Organization condemned the attacks, characterising them as "foreign deeds".
 Islamist rebels repeatedly called for Christians in the province to leave.

 Kurdish capture of Ras al-Ayn and spread of fighting

 On 16 July, the Kana'is street (where the YPG was positioned) and the al-Mahatta neighborhood (where al-Nusra was positioned) witnessed clashes.
 A few hours later, the YPG took control of the headquarters of al-Nusra and released the fighter al-Nusra had kidnapped.

 On 17 July, Kurdish fighters expelled the jihadists from the town of Ras al-Ayn after a night of fighting and soon after took control of the border crossing with Turkey.
 Islamist forces retreated from Ras al-Ayn to Tal Half, Asfar and Najar which were under rebel control.
 Eleven people were killed during the fighting, including nine jihadist and two Kurdish fighters.

 On 19 July, the YPG captured the village of Tal A'lo.
 Fighting was still continuing in Karhouk and A'li Agha.
 The next day, Kurdish fighters captured an al-Nusra checkpoint near the contested villages.
 By this point, 35 jihadist and 19 YPG fighters had been killed in the fighting.

-On 20 July, the YPG took control of a key dam previously held by the Islamists.

-By the end of July 2013, ISIL and al-Nusra expelled Jabhat al-Akrad and the YPG from the border town of Tell Abyad after a week of fighting which displaced thousands of Kurdish civilians.
+By the end of July 2013, IS and al-Nusra expelled Jabhat al-Akrad and the YPG from the border town of Tell Abyad after weeks of fighting which displaced thousands of civilians.